mrymDO/alx-system_engineering-devops/0x09-web_infrastructure_design/README.md

     - Security issues (no firewall, no HTTPS): Our servers are at risk of unauthorized access without a firewall, and our servers is not secure or encrypted when HTTPS is not used.
     - No monitoring: Without monitoring, there is no way to proactively identify performance issues prolonging downtime in case of issues.

+## Task 2:

+- Why additional elements?
+The addition of a firewall enhances security by preventing unauthorized access, the SSL certificate enables HTTPS encryption, Monitoring tools ensures optimal performance, and minimizes downtime.

+- Firewalls?  are security mechanisms that control and filter network traffic.

+- HTTPS Traffic?
+HTTPS encrypts data transmitted between users and servers, ensuring secure communication and protecting sensitive information from interception.

+- Monitoring?
+Monitoring is used to analyze the performance usage of systems and applications, allowing for quick identification and resolution of issues.

+- Data Collection in Monitoring?
+Monitoring tools collect data by periodically querying and analyzing various system metrics, logs, and performance indicators to generate reports and alerts.

+- Monitoring Web Server QPS?
+To monitor web server QPS (Queries Per Second), we can use monitoring tools to track the number of requests the server receives per second and analyze its performance under varying loads.

+- Issues:
+    - Terminating SSL at Load Balancer Level: Decrypting data at the load balancer and forwarding it to backend servers can expose sensitive information within the internal network.
+    - Single MySQL Server Accepting Writes: Having only one MySQL server for write operations creates a single point of failure, risking data loss and service downtime during server issues.
+    - Servers with Identical Components: Using servers with the same components increases the risk of failures due to a lack of diversity and redundancy in the infrastructure.